 You must consider the pro’s and con’s, of course.
 It is not a decision to be made lightly.
 You will leave behind family and friends and, more often than not, a home with memories of happy times.
 However, if your heart is telling you it’s time to go, then it probably is.
 So what are the “pro’s” and do they cancel out the “con’s”?

 1) Weather and climate.

 It’s got to be number one because it is the thing that draws us here.
 The sun shines almost every day.
 Of course, it gets cold in winter and of course, it rains (we celebrate the rain here, it waters the vines and produces more of our famous Jalon Reserva) but the sun is never far away.
 There is nothing nicer in mid-winter, than finding a spot out of the wind and sitting in the sun to have your morning coffee.
-All ex-pats from all over the world will tell you that mid August is the time to seek shade and a heavy duty fan.
-The rest of the time you will be outdoors, whether it is to eat, socialise, walk in the mountains or spend a few hours on the beach all year round.
+Ex-pats from all over the world will tell you that mid August is the time to seek shade and a heavy duty fan.
+The rest of the time you will be outdoors, whether it is to eat, socialise, walk in the mountains or spend a few hours on the beach.

 Without good physical and mental health how good can ones quality of life really be?

 For some, this is the last thing on the list.
 Your social life may take you no further than the shop to pick up your morning newspaper and, on a busy day, a coffee or ice cold cerveza at your local bar, and no-one here will think it weird.

 For those who seek the company of fellow humans, whether you choose to learn the language and integrate with our Spanish hosts or make lots of new friends who speak your language, there is, undoubtedly, a whole new social world to explore.
 The area is abundant with cafes and bars, not to mention the many and varied restaurants.
 Just check out trip-advisor!!
 Indian, Chinese, Thai, Italian and, por supuesto Español!